Internet of Things

 Housing QuestionsWill there be on campus housing available?

-Yes!
-Students will have the option to live on campus in Othmer Hall with an additional cost.
+Students who are 15 years or older will have the option to live on campus in Othmer Hall with an additional cost.

 What is the cost of Housing?